 Exception Thrown By The Target Of An Invocation

 Pro Tip: to skip all the details and go straight to the solution, see the ‘Take Away – The Gist’ section at the end of this article.

-In retrospect, the error message is quite descriptive.
+In retrospect, the exception thrown error message is quite descriptive.
 The target of what I am trying to invoke threw an error.
 So I tried starting Visual Studio and saw the same error.
 Again, there was that moment… nothing.